 - For best juicing results, use fresh and firm fruits and vegetables.

-- Add small handfuls at a time to juicer.
+- Add small handfuls at a time to the juicer.

 - Add ice, salt, & cayenne pepper to the juicing cup.